abema/flagfit/README.md

     )
     @FlagType.Experiment(
       owner = "{GitHub UserId}",
-      description = "The flag for this is FeatureFlag for awesome features!",
       // If the flag expires, the lint will warn you. expiryDate = "2023-06-13"
     )